bkushigian/gto-workbook-solutions/solutions/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/Ts4s2s.md

 ### Combo 4. <b>T<span style="color:#0088ff;">&diams;</span>T<span style="color:#008800;">&clubs;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**

+   This hand has around 80% equity against villain's range OTF, and I think it should over-realize that equity; I'd estimate EV at $0.90, which is 138% pot, and EqR = 138 / 80 = 172%.
+This is a hand that can get calls from worse hands, and can raise all in when the board pairs, getting extra $$ from flushes.

+   + **From the solver:**
+     + Equity: 83%
+     + EV: $0.88 (135% of pot)
+     + EqR: 135% / 83% = 162%

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

    No

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

    Yes,  we beat anything that's not a flush that calls.
 I would guess we have about 80% equity (solver says 76%).

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

    No, we are not getting flush draws to fold, and that's about all we need protection from.
 Even when the flush gets there, sometimes the board pairs and we have the nuts.

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

    Yes.
 While this is a scary board we still have a ton of equity.
 Villain has a lot of flushes, but they have even more flush draws, and we would rather put